Quansight/Quansight-website/apps/labs/posts/spyder-roadmap-proposals-2022.md

   A quick update on Spyder 2022 roadmap and proposals being worked on.
 category: [IDEs]
 featuredImage:
-  src: /posts/spyder-roadmap-proposals-2022/spyder_logo.svg
+  src: /posts/spyder-roadmap-proposals-2022/spyder_logo.png
-  alt: 'Spyder IDE logo with the word "spyder" under it.
-The logo is composed
+  alt: >
-    by a red spider web and a black letter "S".'
+    Spyder IDE logo with the word "spyder" under it.
+The logo is composed by a red spider web and a black letter "S".
 hero:
   imageSrc: /posts/spyder-roadmap-proposals-2022/spyder_banner.png
-  imageAlt: 'Spyder IDE logo as part of the word "Spyder" to the left.
-On the
+  imageAlt: >
-    right, the Spyder IDE text description: "The Scientific Python Development Environment".'
+    Spyder IDE logo as part of the word "Spyder" to the left.
+On the right, the Spyder IDE text description: "The Scientific Python Development Environment".
 ---

 For the last couple of months the Spyder team has been working on defining a